 Then there was our porter.
 That was a hit from the start but, with each batch, we kept making small changes and it just kept getting better.
 Now it’s in a pretty solid place where I’m quite proud to offer it up as Pretty Purple Porter (#5).
 I’ve got one small substitution in mind for the next batch, and my intent/hope is that it turns out tasting pretty much the same, with maybe “…but a tad more-so”.

 We also have an American Pale Ale that has undergone a couple of iterations.
 It’s not my favorite.
 It’s fine beer, just not a style I’d reach for first — especially not if I had some PPP around — but a lot of people like it, and I can see how it might be a decent Summer beer.
 There was also an earlier <ahem> “not exactly as intended” — including being not-quite 3% ABV — batch that I was going to dump, but several of my QA team (family & friends taste-testing) said it was actually pretty good, and compared favorably to mega-brewery beers.
-(Example comment: “It’s like a Bud Lite, but better.”
+(Example comment: “It’s like a Bud Lite, but good.”
 While not at all the taste I was going for, I think that’s a compliment, especially since it came from a person who preferentially orders BL. 🙂 ) There’s a tiny bit of that left, which I’m calling our first “session” beer (low ABV intended to be drunk during the work day), but the other — our Jefferson APA — is what we’ll be making more of.
 (Jefferson APA came in at just over 5%, btw.)

 So that leaves us with about a bazillion minus three more things to try.
 I like experimenting, I like making beer, I like trying new things, so we’ll eventually get around to a little of almost everything.
 But we’re pretty small, and don’t have a lot of spare storage (or time!), so it’s going to be slow going at first, with our focus on making more high-quality batches of the stuff we already offer, while trying to get some new recipe to the point where we can taste-test it on people and get strong feedback.